Turnov: Demographics

+Transport

+Turnov is an important traffic crossroads.
+The D10 motorway from Prague ends just beyond the municipal limits and runs through the town as the I/10 road (part of the European route E65).
+The I/35 road (the section from Liberec to Hradec Králové, part of the European route E442) also runs through the town.

+Turnov is the terminus of the railway line Prague–Turnov.
+The town is also located on the interregional railway line from Liberec to Hradec Králové and Pardubice.

 Sights

 The Renaissance town hall in Turnov dates from 1562, while its three historical churches date from throughout the 14th–19th centuries.
 In a suburb lies the Hrubý Rohozec Castle, built in 1250 and later reconstructed into a château; today it is admissible to the public.
-The municipality itself is now the owner of the Valdštejn Castle, the cradle of the famous Wallenstein family, which is also open for tourists.
+The municipality itself is now the owner of the Valdštejn Castle, the cradle of the famous Waldstein family, which is also open for tourists.

 The former synagogue in Turnov dates from 1779.
 Between the 1950s and 2003, the building was used as a warehouse.
 In 2003, the building was bought by the Town of Turnov and it was restored to become a concert place and a memorial.
 The Jewish cemetery was founded in the 17th century.
 The oldest preserved tombstone dates from 1649.

-Museum of the Bohemian Paradise in Turnov has a significant collection of gemstones and jewelry, as well as exhibits on geology, archaeology, and folklore.
+Museum of the Bohemian Paradise in Turnov has a significant collection of gemstones and jewelry, as well as exhibits on geology, archaeology and folklore.
 It was founded in 1886.